Here you will find fun, interesting facts about the table-tennis world including the health

 - Stimulates various different parts of the brain.
 By anticipating an opponent’s shot, a player uses the prefrontal cortex for strategic planning.
 The aerobic exercise from the physical activity of the game stimulates the hippocampus, the part of the brain that is responsible for allowing us to form and retain long-term facts and events.

-- Table-tennis became an Olympic sport in 1988.
+- Table-tennis debuted in the Olympics in 1988.

-- Countries to have won Olympic medals during the Olympic Games are China, South Korea, Japan, North Korea, Germany, Sweden, France, Singapore, Yugoslavia, Denmark, Hong Kong, and Chinese Taipei.
+- Countries to have won medals during the Olympics in table-tennis are China, South Korea, Japan, North Korea, Germany, Sweden, France, Singapore, Yugoslavia, Denmark, Hong Kong, and Chinese Taipei.

-- The International Table Tennis Federation (ITTF) has 220 member associations which is tied with volleyball for the highest number among all federations under the International Olympic Committte (IOC).
+- The International Table Tennis Federation (ITTF) has 226 member associations which is the highest number among all federations under the International Olympic Committtee (IOC).

 - According to the former US national men’s team head coach, the table-tennis athletes of the world powers such as China, Japan, Korea, Germany, France, and Sweden are the best conditioned athletes out of all Olympic sports for their countries.

-- Table-tennis is one of the first sports to sell out during the Olympic Games, including during the 1996 Atlanta Olympics.
+- Table-tennis is one of the first sports to sell out during the Olympics, including during the 1996 Atlanta Olympics.

-- The North American Olympic Team has consisted of players ranked in the top 100, top 200, or top 300 in the world ranking depending on the year or consisted of players who have beaten players with that world ranking.
+- The North American Olympic Team has typically consisted of players ranked in the top 100, top 200, or top 300 in the world ranking.
 Every 4 years, the NBA has around 1,000 players and the NFL and MLB have 3,000-5,000 players.
-Considering that there are more table-tennis players worldwide, that not all table-tennis players are world-ranked, and only 3-4 spots are available to North America in table-tennis, making the North American Olympic Team is comparable in difficulty to or possibly more difficult than making the major US professional sports league.
-The big difference is that the average athlete in the major US sports earn many millions every year and the US Olympic Committee gives $0 to anyone making the US Olympic Team and $25,000 to any US Olympic gold medalist.
+There are more table-tennis players worldwide and not all table-tennis players are world-ranked.
+Since there are only 3 spots available to North America in table-tennis, making the North American Olympic Team is comparable in difficulty to or possibly more difficult than making the major US professional sports league.
+The big difference is that the average athlete in the major US sports earn many millions every year.
+The US Olympic Committee gives $0 to anyone making the US Olympic Team and $35,000 to any US Olympic gold medalist.

 - According to International Table Tennis Federation coaching education, it takes 15 years of serious training to reach the level of the North American Olympic Team (a rating of 2,700 or world top 100-300) and 20 years to be at the very top in the world (a rating of 2,900 or world top 10).

-- It usually takes about 10,000 hours of serious practice time to be a world-class player.
+- It usually takes about 10,000 hours of serious practice time (20 hours/week for 10 years) to be a world-class player or potential medalist in table-tennis at the Olympics.

 - China made its first appearance in international competitions in 1953.
 Mao Zedong wanted something to give the country national pride and put a lot of government money to develop the sport and for China to excel in the sport.
 China won its first World Championship title in 1959.